ftsrg/hypernate/README.md

 Naturally, Hypernate also supports such declarations!

 The following code snippet:
-* Uses Hypernate's `PrimaryKey` annotation to declare a composite key for the entity using an _ordered list_ of `AttributeInfo` parts:
+* Uses Hypernate’s `PrimaryKey` annotation to declare a composite key for the entity using an _ordered list_ of `AttributeInfo` parts:
-  * Uses Hypernate's `AttributeInfo` annotation to declare the first composite key part as the `owner` attribute value, because we would like to run partial queries based on this attribute value of each asset.
+  * Uses Hypernate’s `AttributeInfo` annotation to declare the first composite key part as the `owner` attribute value, because we would like to run partial queries based on this attribute value of each asset.
-  * Uses Hypernate's `AttributeInfo` annotation to declare the second composite key part as the `assetID` attribute value.
+  * Uses Hypernate’s `AttributeInfo` annotation to declare the second composite key part as the `assetID` attribute value.
     * Declares the class `IntegerZeroPadder` as the mapper for the attribute value to retain the correct ordering of resulting key part strings.
-* (Optional) Uses `lombok`'s `FieldNameConstants` annotation, so you can reference field names in a type-safe way!
+* (Optional) Uses `lombok`’s `FieldNameConstants` annotation, so you can reference field names in a type-safe way!

 ```java
 @FieldNameConstants